ralphgonz/bcradio/README.md

 ## Limitations

-Bandcamp does not publish an api to get fan tracks, so this app has some limitations and may break in the future.
+* Bandcamp does not publish an api to get fan tracks, so this app has some limitations and may break in the future.
 * You may get all tracks on album purchases or only one representative track per album
 * You may get mp3 V0 quality or 128k quality
-* You must be logged into Bandcamp in your browser to authorize repeated play requests from this app
+* You must be logged into Bandcamp in your browser to authorize repeated play requests